Computer Network | AAA (Authentication, Authorization and Accounting)

 - Accounting –

-It provide means of monitoring and capturing the events done by the user while accessing the network resources.
-It even monitors how long the user has an access to the network.
-The administrator can create an accounting method list to specify what should be accounted and to whom the accounting records should be send.
+It provides means of monitoring and capturing the events done by the user while accessing the network resources.
+It even monitors how long the user has access to the network.
+The administrator can create an accounting method list to specify what should be accounted for and to whom the accounting records should be sent.